 Car Finance IVA

-If you are considering entering an individual voluntary arrangement, you may be surprised to learn that you will usually be able to keep your car finance, but it can depend on the circumstances.
+If you are considering entering an individual voluntary arrangement.
+In that case, you may be surprised to learn that you will usually be able to keep your car finance, but it can depend on the circumstances.

-For those currently in a debt solution, you will normally need permission from the Insolvency Practitioner (IP) dealing with your case to obtain a credit line of more than £500 – therefore you will need their approval if you want to obtain car finance.
+For those currently in a debt solution, you will generally need permission from the Insolvency Practitioner (IP) dealing with your case to obtain a credit line of more than £500.
+Therefore you will need their approval if you want to get car finance.

 If you do not get permission from your Insolvency Practitioner before you get car finance could ultimately cost you as you will be in breach of the terms of the debt solution.